Jump to section

 Sustainability Advisory Board

-Main Agenda discussed in FY2023
+Main Agenda discussed in FY2024

-External Advisors (FY2024)
+External Advisors (As of FY2024)

 Sadayosi Tobai, Chief Executive Officer, WWF Japan